Skip to main content

 Graceful Degradation

-Frequent fallbacks indicate an opportunity to refine your approach—adjusting prompts, choosing a different model, or providing more context.
+Frequent fallbacks indicate an opportunity to refine your approach — adjusting prompts, choosing a different model, or providing more context.
 Use fallback patterns to handle genuine edge cases.

 Fallback to Simpler Logic

-from agentica import magic
+from agentica import agentic

-def generate_migration(schema_old: dict, schema_new: dict) -> str:
+async def generate_migration(schema_old: dict, schema_new: dict) -> str:

 """